lyteword/chspurgeon-tod/volume-3/psalm-74.md

 **Verse 1.**

-1\.The divine displeasure a fact.
+1\.
+The divine displeasure a fact.

-2\.It is but in measure, and we are very liable to exaggerate it.
+2\.
+It is but in measure, and we are very liable to exaggerate it.

-3\.Even while it lasts our relation to him is unaffected: *Sheep of thy pasture.*
+3\.
+Even while it lasts our relation to him is unaffected: *Sheep of thy pasture.*

-4\.Our business is to enquire the reason of it, and act accordingly.
+4\.
+Our business is to enquire the reason of it, and act accordingly.

 **Verse 1.** *(second clause)*.
 The Lord's anger with his people compared to smoke.

-1\.It is not a consuming fire.
+1\.
+It is not a consuming fire.

-2\.It suggests fear of the fire.
+2\.
+It suggests fear of the fire.

-3\.It darkens the light of joy.
+3\.
+It darkens the light of joy.

-4\.It blinds the eyes of faith.
+4\.
+It blinds the eyes of faith.

-5\.It checks the breath of life.
+5\.
+It checks the breath of life.

-6\.It blackens the beauty of our worldly comforts.
+6\.
+It blackens the beauty of our worldly comforts.

 **Verse 2.**

-1\.The Lord's relation to his people.
+1\.
+The Lord's relation to his people.

 (a) Election.